JamesSuryaPutra/Titanic-Machine-Learning-from-Disaster/README.md

 # Got it!
 I'm ready to get started.
 Where do I get help if I need it?
 Kaggle doesn’t have a dedicated support team so you’ll typically find that you receive a response more quickly by asking your question in the appropriate forum.
 The forums are full of useful information on the data, metric, and different approaches.
 We encourage you to use the forums often.
 If you share your knowledge, you'll find that others will share a lot in turn!

-# A last word on kaggle notebooks
+# A last word on Kaggle notebooks
 As we mentioned before, Kaggle Notebooks is our no-setup, customizable, Jupyter Notebooks environment with free GPUs and a huge repository of community published data & code.

 In every competition, you’ll find many Notebooks shared with incredible insights.
 It’s an invaluable resource worth becoming familiar with.
 Check out this competition’s Notebooks here.